major/2024website/content/speakers/anita-zhang.md

     link: "https://fosstodon.org/@anitazha"

 talks:
-  - title: "TXLF Keynote: How To (Not) Get Into Tech"
+  - title: "TXLF Keynote: How (Not) To Get Into Tech"
-    link: "talks/how-to-not-get-into-tech/"
+    link: "talks/how-not-to-get-into-tech/"
 ---

 Anita Zhang is the software engineering manager of Meta's Linux Userspace team.